 Secondly, you need to make sure you change your privacy settings on Facebook ASAP.

 The “stock” Facebook experience shares your personal information with almost any other user on the platform.
-You want to go through the (admittedly convoluted) settings process of finding your privacy settings, adjusting them to block your account down, and verifying that you are the only person can see or use your data on the platform.
+You want to go through the (admittedly convoluted) settings process of finding your privacy settings, adjusting them to block your account down, and verifying that you are the only person who can see or use your data on the platform.

 3. DON’T FRIEND RANDOMS